Shubham189/ChunML.github.io/_posts/2016-12-11-Sequence-To-Sequence.md

 X_word_to_ix = {word:ix for ix, word in enumerate(X_ix_to_word)}
 {% endhighlight %}

 Let's confirm the dictionary we have just created.
-Once again, make sure the word "ZERO" is associated with the index 0!
+Once again, make sure the word **ZERO** is associated with the index 0!
 After that, we can move on to the next step.

 ![word_to_ix](/images/projects/sequence-to-sequence/word_to_ix.png)

 So now we got the two dictionaries ready.
 The next step is pretty simple: we will loop through the sequences and replace every word in each sequence by its corresponding index number.
 And also remember that we're only putting 10000 words with highest frequencies into the vocabulary set, which also means that our network will actually learn words from that vocabulary set only.
 So here comes the question: What happens to the other words and how can we converse them to numeric values?
 That's where the word **UNK** makes sense.
 It stands for "Unknown words", or it's sometimes called **OOV**, which means "Out Of Vocabulary".
-So, for words which are not in the vocabulary set, we will simply assign them as "UNK".
+So, for words which are not in the vocabulary set, we will simply assign them as **UNK**.
 And as you may guess, they will all have the same index value.

 {% highlight python %}
 # Converting each word to its index value